-Each month after your bill is calculated, you will be able to log in to your My Hourly Pricing Account to access a breakdown of your hourly energy usage and costs.
+Each month after your bill is calculated, you will be able to log in to your My Hourly Pricing Account, which is separate from your ComEd.com account, to access a breakdown of your hourly energy use and costs.
 You'll also be able to compare your costs with Hourly Pricing to what you would have paid on ComEd's standard fixed-price rate.